Norcal Bluefin Tuna Fishing 101: Getting The Bite

 Where and How I learned all of this

 In 2016 we had some great albacore years off Fort Bragg, getting 40+ fish for 2 guys in an hour or less several days in a row.
-We wanted to hook into something better and the bigger bluefin were starting to make an appearance back in SoCal off san Clemente Island, we charged south completely unprepared and spent 6 days nearly 100 miles from shore learning and struggling to skip yummy flyers on a kite and didnt even see a fish the entire trip.
-We spent another dozen or so trips learning how to use the new cool things from kites, balloons, frozen flyers, immortal flyers (now california flyers), spreader bars, DTX minnows and now the madmacs has taken over, maybe the new madscad next?.
-It all has worked before and it all continue to work, you just need to know when and how to use the right tool, and for Norcal we are still learning, but luckily there seems to be patterns immerging similar to the SoCal guys have found.
+We wanted to hook into something better and the bigger bluefin were starting to make an appearance back in SoCal off San Clemente Island for the first time in decades, we charged south completely unprepared and spent 6 days nearly 100 miles from shore learning and struggling to skip yummy flyers on a kite and didn’t even see a fish the entire trip.
+We spent another dozen or so trips learning how to use the new cool things from kites, balloons, frozen flyers, immortal flyers (now California flyers), spreader bars, DTX minnows and now the madmacs has taken over, with maybe the new madscad next.
+It all has worked before and it all continue to work, you just need to know when and how to use the right tool, and for NorCal we are still learning, but luckily there seems to be patterns immerging similar to the SoCal guys have found.

 General Information About Bluefin

 Bluefin typically migrate North to south along the continental shelf from Baja to California, while we have always had bluefin in NorCal, the past few years have consistently improved on the quality and quantity compared the past few decades.
-The fish more north to feed and collect in our area to target the massive schools of anchovies that collect around the currents created by the topography of Cordell and the Farallon Islands.
+The fish move north to feed and collect in our area, targeting the massive schools of anchovies that collect around the currents created by the topography of Cordell and the Farallon Islands.
 The most important rule of bluefin fishing to understand is that when the bluefin are actively feeding on anchovies and your seeing “foamers” , that your single lure has very slim chances of being bit in a school of thousands of anchovie, its possible but not easy.
-Its worth swinging your lure through them while carefully avoiding driving the boat over them because some days you can really kill it in the foamers, but 90% of the time they wont bother with your plastic junk.
+Its worth swinging your lure through them while carefully avoiding driving the boat over them.
+Some days you can really kill it in the foamers if they arnt boat shy but 90% of the time they wont bother with your plastic junk.
 Its very easy to obsess over one school of foamers and throw your entire tackle box at them on every rod you have and not get a single bite all day and a lot of guys struggle with that.
 When they are hunt and “breezing” or boiling next to the boat or your seeing marks on your sounder, your odds are extremely high of getting bit.
+That being said we have hooked a few fish throwing small colt snipers into foamers, you just need to cast very much in the the right spot exactly when the bait boils.
+Foamers are good to be around, but don’t obsess over them.

-Often in NorCal you will see shearwaters (look kinda like a black seagull) following the schools of breezers.
-I often look for breazers in-between the school of foaming fish, since those fish in the middle aren’t actively chasing baitfish.
-Being able to read if birds are following fish takes hundreds of hours on the water and often a good set of gyroscopic binoculars, this is where i recommend booking a day with me and I can teach you had to read birds with gyros and you can decide if you want to spend the money on a set.
-If I’m not hooked up on a fish either my deckhand or I, is looking through the gryos for birds.
-You can easily read foamers from miles away, the birds will be loosing their minds and circling like crazy looking like a tornado and thats a huge signal to where the fish are.
-When your tuna fishing you should always have at least one person the the roof, or the highest safe position looking out for bird activity.
-One last note, if you see foamers and on your own boat, please keep your boat a pretty good distance away as you will spook the fish down, and if you see another boat working on some foamers, please be cautious of them and remember the best fishing is often away from the foamers.
+Being able to read if birds are following fish or bait takes hundreds of hours on the water and often a good set of gyroscopic binoculars, this is where I recommend booking a day with me and I can teach you had to read birds with gyros and you can decide if you want to spend the money on a set.
+If I’m not hooked up on a fish either my deckhand or I, are looking through the gryos for birds, and we are often looking for the next set of birds to chase even if we are actively circling a foamer patch.
+When your tuna fishing you should always have at least one person the the roof, or the highest safe position looking out for bird activity when your not seeing fish within bare eyesight of the boat.
+A few feet of height from the water can add many miles to your line of sight.
+One last note, if you see foamers and on your own boat, please keep your boat a pretty good distance away as you will spook the fish down, you wont get bit running through the foamers.
+You want to swing your lures through, but keep your motors a good distance away but doing a half circle around them.
+If you see another boat working on some foamers, please be cautious of them and give them plenty of space, good communication over the radio can go a long ways, and many new fisherman cause a lot of problems.
+My rule of thumb is that if i see 4 boats within bare eyesight, the area is over being fished and I need to find a new zone.

 Up Vs Down